mimikgit/edgeSDK/README.md

 <ol>
 <li>Signup from <a href="https://mimikgit.github.io/devportal/">https://mimikgit.github.io/devportal/</a></li>
-<li>Confirm notification message from your email account.</li>
+<li>Confirm the notification message in your email inbox.</li>
-<li>Copy license file from an invitation email to the download folder of your platform.</li>
+<li>Copy the license file from an invitation email to the download folder of your platform.</li>
 <li>Download edgeSDK for your platform.</li>
-<li>Start edgeSDK using the credentials.</li>
 <li>Follow installation guide for your platform. <a href= "https://github.com/mimikgit/edgeSDK/wiki/Installation-Guide/">Installation Guide</a></li>
 </ol>